ulfn1/hphrase/README.txt

-How to run the calulations
+How to run the calculations

 1. Install anaconda3
 2. Create folder 'hphrase' and go to the created folder